weigert/TinyEngine/README.md

 Animated Julia-Set (Example 4).
 See my blog [here](https://weigert.vsos.ethz.ch/2020/04/14/animated-multi-julia-sets/).

 ## Structure
 The main engine interface is wrapped in a namespace `Tiny`.
-This namespace has four (global) static members, which are its main component classes:
+This namespace has three (global) static members, which are its main component classes:

 	- View Class (Tiny::view): 	Window handling, rendering, GUI interface
 	- Event Class (Tiny::event): 	Event handling for keyboard and mouse, window resizing